-A traditional or Roth IRA, or a solo 401(k) is another tried and tested way to maximize savings and ensure decent returns down the road.
+A traditional or Roth IRA, or a Solo 401(k), is another tried and tested way to maximize savings and ensure decent returns down the road.
 Here’s a quick primer on the different kinds of IRAs available to real estate agents.

-Of course since you want to retire early, smart investing is probably a faster route to building the capital you’ll need to retire.
+Of course, since you want to retire early, smart investing is probably a faster route to building the capital you’ll need to retire.

-10. Get Serious About Investing
+14. Get Serious About Investing

 If you had bought $1,000 of Netflix stock in 2009, it would be worth more than $60,000 today.
 If you bought just $100 of Bitcoin 10 years ago, it would be worth more than $125,000 today.
-After saving, smart investing is the key to creating true wealth.
-“A Random Walk Down Wall Street” by Burton Malkiel is an excellent introduction to the basics of investing.
+Next to saving, smart investing is the key to creating true wealth.
+A Random Walk Down Wall Street by Burton Malkiel is an excellent introduction to the basics of investing.

 This is why one of the best real estate agent tips to retire early is to invest, invest, invest, and then invest some more.
-Of course we’re not advising agents to dump a year’s commissions into the cryptocurrency flavor of the week, but by studying the market and taking calculated risks, you will see great returns that can help you retire early.
+Of course, we’re not advising agents to dump a year’s commissions into the cryptocurrency flavor of the week.
+But by studying the market and taking calculated risks, you will see great returns that can help you retire early.

-11. Understand That Success Happens Outside Your Comfort Zone
+15. Understand That Success Happens Outside Your Comfort Zone

 Over to You

-Have a great tip for real estate agents who want to retire at 50?
+Have a great tip for new real estate agents who want to retire at 50?
 Let us know in the comments.